njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.TECHNICAL.md

 If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the Jupyter Notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, and requests_html.

-In addition to those modules, the Jupyter Notebook needs the following to execute: yfinance, yahoo_fin, holoviews, hvplot, geoviews, geopy, aspose-words, dataframe-image.
+In addition to those modules, the Jupyter Notebook needs the following to execute: holoviews, hvplot, geoviews, geopy, aspose-words, dataframe-image, selenium, scipy, yfinance.

 Here are the requisite Terminal commands for the installation of these peripheral modules: